Aphorica/server-event-docs/server-event-mgr.md

    re-register) will resume any currently registered tasks.

 ## Implementation Notes:
+### _eventsource_ polyfill
+I've decided to bundle the _eventsource_ polyfill with the client mainly because I've figured out how to make this implementation work (as opposed to others), especially in a CORS scenario.

+If the browser doesn't supply its own `EventSource` module (_MS Edge_, _MS IE_, primarily), the polyfill will provide one.

+Otherwise, the package will use the browser version.

 ### Instantiated Router
-The manager creates a router via the `createRouter()` function, which returns the router.
+The manager creates a router via the `createRouter()` function, which returns a router.
 The router needs to be added to the _Express_ app:
 ```
 const ServerEventMgr = require('@aph/server-event-mgr');
 app.use(ServerEventMgr.createRouter());
 ```
-If you provide your own rest handlers, you do not need to create the router (untested).
+Note you don't have to do this if you provide your own rest handlers (untested).
 ### Express Global Request Handlers
 A typical _Express_ app will have a global request handler to set things like response headers, especially CORS headers.

-SSE responses require their own headers.
-If you have implemented a global request handler to provide headers, you must qualify the request to not send headers when the rest path includes `/register-listener/`.
+Except for an _OPTIONS_ preflight request, SSE responses require their own headers.
+If you have implemented
+a global request handler to provide headers, you must qualify the request to not send headers (with the exception of an _OPTIONS_ preflight request) when the rest path includes `/register-listener/`.

 An example from the test/demo package follow (I use semi-colons):